nvaccess/nvda/projectDocs/issues/triage.md

 - How is the regression triggered?
 We may call this the steps to reproduce, perhaps even STR for short.
 What this means is, that we are looking for the set of steps to make the bug happen on our own system.
 - What happens / what is the actual behaviour?
 Some examples might be:
 	- a crash
 	- a freeze
 	- an error noise
 	- A log message
 	- If there was an error noise or log message, was there any unexpected behaviour aside from this?
 For example, did NVDA fail to report something it should have?
 - Even if it seems obvious, what should happen instead?
 	- Its worth clarifying this with the user, it helps to make sure everyone is on the same page, and that we truly understand what the issue is about.
 - What version of NVDA was being used.
-Its good to get something like: 'stable', 'next', 'rc', 'release'.
-But much better to get the exact version of NVDA, retrieved from the NVDA menu by going to "Help" then "About". 'next-13896,5322f3d8'
+Its good to get something like: stable, beta, rc, alpha.
+But much better to get the exact version of NVDA, retrieved from the NVDA menu by going to "Help" then "About". "alpha-28931,186a8d70"
 - In which version of NVDA did this work as expected?
 - If some other software is needed to reproduce the issue, it helps to know what that software is and what version is being used with NVDA.
 It's also useful if a test case / document is provided.
 - Some behaviour is specific to operating systems or versions of operating systems.
 Sometimes a bug can only be reproduced on that particular version of the operating system.
 So its important to get this information as well.
 Similar to the NVDA version information, more specific is better.
 For instance its good if we know the issue occurred on: 'Windows 7', 'Windows 10 Insider'.
 But even better is to know the version and build too: 'Windows 10, fast insider, version 1703, build 16170.1000'.